Are you thinking about adding a furry friend to your family? It may be hard to say “no” to your kids, but try saying it

 Expenses to treat common issues like hip dysplasia come out to only $1,500.
 The dog’s life expectancy is 10 to 12 years.

 Playful and fearless, Rat Terriers love to “talk” and socialize with their families.
 These small dogs are one of the least expensive toy breeds, with a purchase price averaging $350.
 Typical professional bathing costs are $25.
 They live a long life: 15 to 18 years.

-The low $1,500 minimum healthcare cost of the breed’s common issues helps to cement the Rat Terrier’s place as the second-least expensive dog to own.
+The low $1,500 minimum healthcare cost of the breed’s common issues helps to cement the Rat Terrier’s place as one of the least expensive dogs to own.

-No. 1 on the list, the Harrier is the most affordable and also one of the rarest dog breeds.
+The Harrier is not only affordable; it’s also one of the rarest dog breeds.
 This hound is sweet and affectionate, but as a hunting dog, the Harrier is full of energy.
 Its lifespan typically ranges 12 to 15 years.

-This is the cheapest dog to own, with the budget-friendly combination of a $300 average purchase price, $27 in typical grooming costs and a minimum potential healthcare cost of $1,500 for common issues.
+This is the cheapest dog to own, with a budget-friendly combination of a $300 average purchase price, $27 in typical grooming costs and a minimum potential healthcare cost of $1,500 for common issues.